Gudisa1/free-genai-bootcamp-2025/sentence-constructor/gemini/prompt.md

 - do not provide tenses or conjugations in the sentence structure
 - use a decent and well organized persentation for the sentence structure
 - remember to consider the beginner level snetence structures
+- reference the sentence-structure-exmaples.xml for good structure examples

   Here are 5 sentence structures that are between beginner and intermediate levels for you to practice: